20n/act/wikiServices/README.md

 ### Update LocalSettings.php ###

+// SSH to private host name
+// Add location of .php file

 The `reachables-wiki` AMIs in EC2 (TODO: add more info for Azure) contain a full Mediawiki, MySQL, nginx, and web services stack necessary to run a private wiki instance for a single client.
 Only a few configuration changes are need to be made to prepare a wiki for client use; most of the work will involve loading data into the wiki--see the section on [Loading Data into the Wiki](#loading-data-into-the-wiki).

 #### Set `$wgSecretKey` ####

+// E.g., stardust.bioreachables.20n.com -- it does not matter that the name is not mapped yet

 An *important manual step* when setting up a new wiki instance is to replace `$wgSecretKey` in `LocalSettings.php`.
 Doing so will limit the scope of work that needs to be done should any one wiki instance be compromised by a malicious party.